gartung/clang_cms/README.txt

 To see a listing of all available checkers, also the CMS-specific ones, you can run the scan-build command:

-<llvm_src>/tools/clang/tools/scan-build/scan-build -load-plugin lib/ClangCms.so
+<llvm_src>/tools/clang/tools/scan-build/scan-build -load-plugin lib/libclangSAplugin.so

 Test out the newly compiled and modified clang, cd into the clang_cms/test folder and run:

-<llvm_src>/tools/clang/tools/scan-build/scan-build -load-plugin ../lib/ClangCms.so -enable-checker threadsafety make -B
+<llvm_src>/tools/clang/tools/scan-build/scan-build -load-plugin ../lib/libclangSAplugin.so -enable-checker threadsafety make -B

-This wil produce a clang static analyzer html your can open in your favorite browser.
+This will produce a clang static analyzer html your can open in your favorite browser.
 You can find the location in the output line, something along the lines:

 scan-build: 6 bugs found.
 scan-build: Run 'scan-view /tmp/scan-build-2012-04-26-13' to examine bug reports.